swaldman/evolving-ballot-general-election-2020-11-03/US-President-And-Vice-President.md

 Biden / Harris is my unambiguous Presidential choice.

-_**Note:** I don't consider less prominent candidates because under our crappy plurality voting system, voting for minor party candidates splits to coalition closest to my own values and interests.
-I want desperately to change our voting system, But that is not on the ballot._
+_**Note:** I don't consider less prominent candidates because under our crappy plurality voting system, voting for minor party candidates splits the coalition closest to my own values and interests._

+_I want desperately to change our voting system.
+But that is not on this ballot._